 Rua João Cabreira, 4.
 Open 9 am-8 pm Mon-Fri, 10:30 am-8 pm Sat, closed Sundays.

-Note: I’ll be sharing my favourite places to eat and drink in Coimbra in another post.
+Note: My Coimbra tips for places to eat and drink are in this recently updated post.

 Looking for a place to stay in Coimbra?
 See my Coimbra accommodation guide